ChasinSpin/astrid/docs/InstallImage.md

 ### IOTA Build Instructions

+#### To save time:

+* Batch Build: MiniDisplays (install software too and test)
+* Batch Build: USB Drives (format in Astrid and copy files to drive)
+* Batch Test: GPS Antennas (get good signal with reference antenna, then swap in antennas to test, wait for at least 1 satellite and mark as tested... can likely be left coiled during test)
+* Batch Write: SD Cards

+#### Astrid build/testing:

 * Create SD Card from image using the instructions above and image: 2024-08-01-astrid-ted.img.xz (DO NOT REDISTRIBUTE THIS IMAGE)
-* Plug in USB Drive, GPS Antenna and MiniDisplay into Pi
+* Plug in USB Drive, GPS Antenna and MiniDisplay (ensure MiniDisplay has software installed) into Pi
 * Insert the card into Raspberry Pi and startup (wait 5-10mins for card to be resized)
 * Use MiniDisplay to switch to home network
 * Connect via home network to astrid.local